whereiskurt/subastion/README.md

 Once `openvpn` is connected to the bastion host, local traffic flows over VPN and through the AWS public network internet gateway, effectively proxying our outbound traffic.

-After `build-aws-bluegreen` completes you have access to 2x EC2 bastion hosts straddling public/manage/private portions of their blue/green networks.
+After `build-prod-bluegreen` completes you have access to 2x EC2 bastion hosts straddling public/manage/private portions of their blue/green networks.
 Executing `openvpn-prod-blue-subastion` will extend your local network and tunnel your outbound traffic through AWS.
 Executing `ssh-prod-green-subastion` will land you on the green bastion host, straddling the subnets.

 ## Quick Start
 These steps are fully explained in the next section, but the quick start is here. :-)

 1) You MUST create the AWS KMS CMK manually in the AWS console.
-The key needs to be in the region you are building (e.g. ca-central-1)
+The key needs to be in the region you are building (e.g. ca-central-1) and have the alias `orchestration`.

-2) To manage the AWS infrastructure using `terraform` you can either:
+2) Manage the AWS infrastructure using `terraform` you can either:
 - **Option A)** use the local machine which needs to have `terraform`, `vault`, `openssl` and `jq` installed, or
 - **Option B)** run subastion inside a Docker image using `docker-compose` to create an Alpine Linux image with the binaries and subastion installed
 ### 1. Common Steps